matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 15. Assuming they match, Alice and Bob's devices each calculate Message Authentication Codes (MACs) for:
-    * Each of the keys that they wish the other user to verify (usually their device ed25519 key and their master key, see below).
+    * Each of the keys that they wish the other user to verify (usually their device ed25519 key and their master signing key, see below).
     * The complete list of key IDs that they wish the other user to verify.

     The MAC calculation is defined [below](#mac-calculation).